JDGC2002/WebScrappingFromUSAGrants/README.md

-# Grants.gov Data Extraction Automation Repository
+# Grants.gov Data Extraction Automation

 This repository contains a Python script that automates the extraction of grant information from the Grants.gov website using Selenium.
 The script is designed to navigate through the website, download grant data in CSV format, and then process individual grant links to gather detailed information.